List of Houston Astros no-hitters

 The Houston Astros (formerly known as the Houston Colt .45s from 1962–1964) are a Major League Baseball franchise based in Houston, Texas.
 Formed in 1962, they play in the American League West division (formerly in the National League Central division until 2012).
-Pitchers for the Astros have thrown fifteen no-hitters in franchise history, the most of all of MLB's expansion teams added since 1961.
+Pitchers for the Astros have thrown seventeen no-hitters in franchise history, the most of all of MLB's expansion teams added since 1961.
 A no-hitter is officially recognized by Major League Baseball only "when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings", though one or more batters "may reach base via a walk, an error, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference".
 No-hitters of less than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
 No perfect games, a special subcategory of no-hitter, have been thrown in Astros history.
 As defined by Major League Baseball, "in a perfect game, no batter reaches any base during the course of the game."